wp99cp/cevi_zh11_webpage/README.md

 5) Install jekyll following the instructions on the [official webpage](https://jekyllrb.com/docs/installation/).
 6) Install all dependencies as listed in the `Gemfile` using

 ```bash
 $ bundle install
 ```

+7) In order to support including documents from your organization's Google Drive, you need to create a service account in the Google Cloud Console and share the folder containing the document with that service account.
+Then place the JSON containing the secrets inside the folder `_secrets/credentials.json`.

 8) Serve the webpage locally by running the following command: